UniversalDependencies/docs/_hy/feat/Tense.md

 Present forms of verbs in subjunctive, conditional and necessitative moods have future meaning.
 These forms are tagged `Tense=Pres` not `Tense=Fut` as in traditional grammars.

-The remaining verbs with “secondary expanded stems” (see above) will have also `Tense=Pres`.
+The remaining verbs with “non-expanded” stems (see above) will have also `Tense=Pres` in indicative mood.

 #### Examples